MartinKristof/e2e-pw-benefits/README.md

 The AI proved invaluable in:
 - Rapidly prototyping test structure
 - Identifying semantic selector patterns that work across HTML variants
+- Generate tests + POMC
 - Using Playwright Agents to navigate and inspect actual pages in different projects (CZ, PL, Whitelabel)
+- Using Playwright Agents to create the scenarios
 - Comparing HTML structures across variants to find universal selector patterns
 - Refactoring from CSS-class-based selectors to role-based selectors
 - Handling multi-language test assertions